 - a) i)Corruptions such as viruses on or single computer can spread through the network to all of the organisation's computers. - b) Staff can do damage through their own computer to data stored on other computers.
 E.g. transferring a file of the same name to the colleague's which may cause an over write. - c) Disaffected employees have much greater potential to do deliberate damage to valuable corporate data or systems. - d) If the organisation is linked to an external network, persons outside the company (hackers) may be able to get into the company's internal network, either to steal data, or to damage the system.
-Systems can have firewalls - these are used to prevent a particular network from intrusion from any other network e.g. a company - network and the Internet. e) Employees may down load inaccurate information or imperfect or virus-ridden software from an external network. - f) Information transmitted from one part of an organisation to another may be intercepted. - Data can be encrypted (scrambled) in an attempt to make it meaning less to those who are not entitled for it. - g) The communications link it self may break down or distort data.
+Systems can have firewalls - these are used to prevent a particular network from intrusion from any other network e.g. a company network from intrusion from any other network e.g. a company network and the Internet.e) Employees may down load inaccurate information or imperfect or g) The communications link it self may break down or distort data.